-Registrations for the 2022 winter season are now closed.
+Registrations for the 2023 winter season are open now.

-FDP and Skill Centre trainings start on 28 March.
+FDP and Settlers trainings start on 22 February.

 Junior players are placed into teams at the start of the season.
 Teams then play games on Saturday mornings at locations throughout the Wellington region, according to a published weekly draw.
 Team trainings take place during the week.

 Detailed information packs: download the information pack for your child's grade for detailed information about how this season will work (downloads a PDF):

 Options for girls: junior girls have several options for playing football:

 Girls-only league: open to players from age 7 up and teams play on a Sunday morning.
 More information can be found here.

 Mixed football: girls play in teams with boys and girls (information on this page).